Barotac Nuevo: Demographics

 In the 2020 census, the population of Barotac Nuevo was 58,176 people, with a density of sigfig 58,176/94.49.

+Language

-The primary language spoken in Barotac Nuevo is Hiligaynon, also known as Ilonggo, and the population is predominantly Roman Catholic.
+The primary language spoken in Barotac Nuevo is Hiligaynon.

+Religion

+The population is predominantly Roman Catholic.

 Economy

 The town's agricultural output includes rice, sugar cane, and spinach.
 Marine products such as milkfish and tilapia are harvested from local fisheries.
 There are usually three annual rice harvests, depending on the season.

 Sports

-Football is popular in Barotac Nuevo which is usually dubbed as the football capital town of the Philippines.
+Football is the most popular sport in Barotac Nuevo which is usually dubbed as the football capital town of the Philippines.
 A football field is present in the town plaza.
 Every summer season, a local football league is held.
 Stallion F.C., now named Stallion Laguna F.C. of the Philippines Football League, was founded in Barotac Nuevo.
 There is only one basketball court in town and is rarely used.

+Football was introduced in the town in the 1920s by the Monfort brothers.

 Telecommunications

 Smart Communications has a cell site in the middle of the town providing voice, texting and data services over the GSM network.
 Smart is likewise providing 4G LTE, 3G and HSPA services.
 SmartBRO is also available for fixed internet service.
 There are also cell sites located at Barangay Tiwi.